-"In terms of claims handling, the ledgers could be a set of processes that run automatically," he continues.
-"So for flight insurance, if your plane is delayed by an hour, you automatically get £25 to eat at a restaurant during the delay.
+"In terms of claims handling, the ledgers could be a set of processes which run automatically," he continued.
+"So for flight insurance, if your plane is delayed by an hour, you get automatically get £25 to eat at a restaurant during the delay.
 You can provide true solutions to customers."
 Fraud detection is another potential benefit.
-"Crash for cash is about using cross-industry data so you know whether that person owns that car and is insured for it on that particular day; identities can't be obscured," he explains.
+"Crash for cash is about using cross-industry data so you know whether that person owns that car and is insured for it on that particular day; identities can't be obscured," he explained.
 "The trick will be getting proof of concept.
 It is time for the insurance industry to catch up."
+"The trick will be getting proof of concept.
+It is time for the insurance industry to catch up."
+Chris Mills, Leader in KPMG's global blockchain initiative